JavenCao/Thala_Rescue_workflow/README.md

         |   | -- TJLE
         |   |   | -- TJLE.bam

-Folder names and Bam file names should be same, which should be the sample names.
+Folder names and Bam file names are suggested to be the same, which should be the sample names.

 Python module dependency: pysam, numpy, and commonly used software and their resources such as [GATK](https://software.broadinstitute.org/gatk/), [GATK_Bundle](https://software.broadinstitute.org/gatk/download/bundle), [Picard](https://broadinstitute.github.io/picard/) and [vcftools](https://vcftools.github.io/examples.html)
 ____________________________________________________________________________________________________________